42 Foods to Stop Belly Bloat

 This spicy root is the go-to for anyone who's ever had an upset stomach.
 According to research published in the International Journal of Preventative Medicine, ginger has powerful anti-inflammatory effects that can help reduce bloating.
 We suggested steeping some chopped-up chunks in hot water for a homemade ginger tea.

 Turmeric is mostly curcumin, which has been shown to have a wide variety of anti-inflammatory properties and many IBS symptoms can be calmed down with turmeric, according to research published in the Journal of Alternative and Complementary Medicine.
-P.S. – If you've ever wondered how to actually say "turmeric," you're not alone; find out the 22 Commonly Mispronounced Foods—and How to Say Them!
+P.S. – If you've ever wondered how to actually say "turmeric," you're not alone; find out the most commonly mispronounced foods—and how to say them!

 Water rich celery does more than just add some easy crispy texture to your salads; it also has diuretic properties and 104 milligrams of potassium in every crunchy stalk.